fortio/fortio/README.md

 ### Remote triggered load test (server mode rest API)

-New since 1.18 `fortio/rest/run` endpoint similar to what the form UI submit in `fortio/` does to start a run
+New since 1.18 the server has a `fortio/rest/run` endpoint similar to what the form UI submit in `fortio/` to start a run.
   - plus `async` query arg or json value `"on"` will make the run asynchronous (returns just the runid of the run instead of waiting for the result)
   - plus read all the run configuration from either query args or jsonPath POSTed info
   - compatible with [flagger](https://github.com/fluxcd/flagger) and other webhooks